Wasim Akram: Late career

 In 1999, he led Pakistan to the finals of the World Cup where they capitulated and were defeated by Australia in the final by eight wickets with almost 30 overs to spare.
 This was the start of the match-fixing controversies, as critics believed Akram had set up the match for Australia.
-However, none of the allegations could be proved.
+However, none of the allegations could be proven.

 He was Pakistan's best bowler in the 2003 Cricket World Cup, taking 12 wickets in 6 matches.
-However, Pakistan failed to reach the super six of the tournament, and Akram was one of the eight players to be sacked by the Pakistan Cricket Board as a result.
+However, Pakistan failed to reach the super six of the tournament, and Akram was one of the eight players to be sacked by the PCB as a result.

 Records

 Akram won 17 Man-of-the-Match awards in 104 Tests.
 He took four hat-tricks in international cricket—two in ODIs and two in Tests.
 As a result, he shares the record for most international hat-tricks with Lasith Malinga.
 He finished with 22 Man-of-the-Match awards in ODIs.
 In 199 ODI match wins, he took 326 wickets at under 19 apiece with a run rate of 3.70 and took 18 four-wicket hauls.
 His 257 not-out against Zimbabwe in 1996 is the highest innings by a number-8 batsman in Tests.
 He hit 12 sixes in that game, and it stands to this day as the record for the most sixes by any player in a single Test innings.

 Prior to his retirement, he was one of eight senior players dropped for the 2003 Sharjah Cup, and was then omitted from the Pakistan squad for the subsequent Bank Alfalah Cup triangular series.
 Due to his omission from the team, he did not participate in a farewell match.
 Akram fulfilled his contract play for Hampshire until the end of the English season.